lstoex/my-cv/modules_en/education.typ

   date: [2021],
   location: [Zürich, Switzerland],
   logo: image("../src/logos/eth.png"),
-  description: list(
-    [Auslandssemester: Theory of Robotics and Mechatronics, Dynamic Programming and Optimal Control, High Performance Computing in Science and Engineering, Introduction to Aircraft and Car Aerodynamics and Discrete and Statistical Signal Processing.]
+  description: "Courses in Theory of Robotics and Mechatronics, Dynamic Programming and Optimal Control, High Performance Computing in Science and Engineering, Introduction to Aircraft and Car Aerodynamics and Discrete and Statistical Signal Processing."
-  ),
 )

 #cvEntry(